Sopot International Song Festival: Revival

-Winners by year
+Competition overview and winners

 This list includes only winners of the most prestigious contests within the Sopot Music Festival.
 Sometimes one contest has overshadowed another with time.
 Grand Prix de disque was the most prestigious award between 1974 and 1976 and the Intervision Song Contest during 1977–80.
 Since the 1980s, the main prize of the festival is the Amber Nightingale award.

 The festival has also given prizes for Best Interpretation in the 1960s, and Winner Of The Polish Day on and off from the 1960s to the 1980s.